Quentin Bryce: Controversy

 Greg Sheridan, in the national newspaper The Australian, suggested that the governor-general risked "politicising and misusing the office".
 Sheridan was commenting on Bryce's planned trip to Africa on behalf of the prime minister to lobby for a seat for Australia in the United Nations Security Council.
 He further stated that Bryce's "feigned interest in Africa will be seen cynically by Africans".
 Sheridan added that governors-general should travel overseas "only rarely and for ceremonial purposes", and "they have no right to engage in foreign policy debate, at home or abroad".

 Similarly to her time as governor in Queensland, Government House in Canberra witnessed significant staff turnover, with claims that she was very difficult to work for.

 In November 2013, Bryce delivered the annual ABC Boyer Lecture.
 Bryce stated she would like to see an Australia where "people are free to love and marry whom they choose [...]
 And where perhaps, my friends, one day, one young girl or boy may even grow up to be our nation's first head of state".
 Her comments drew severe criticism, not merely for their support of a republic while still serving as the Queen's representative, but because the role is meant to be strictly non-partisan.
 Senator Dean Smith called them "a slap in the face to many, many Australians, and a significant breach of trust".
 Amanda Vanstone accused her of possible grandstanding, and wrote: "In publicly declaring these views, she has brought that high office into a political realm in which it does not belong ...
 Someone might explain to her that the job is not about her ... it's about us."
 Then-Prime Minister Tony Abbott supported Bryce's right to comment, saying "It's more than appropriate for the Governor-General, approaching the end of her term, to express a personal view on a number of subjects, and that's what she was doing."

+Philanthropy

+Bryce is the main patron of Girls from Oz, a charity partner of the Australian School of Performing Arts (ASPA).
+Girls from Oz delivers performing arts education to girls living in remote Australian communities who lack access to these opportunities.

+Bryce has been a patron of Girls from Oz since its formation in 2007.
+Since then, Bryce has supported Girls from Oz not only through donations, but by visiting Halls Creek and Bidyadanga, two locations where the charity works, attending numerous Girls from Oz and ASPA events, and by hosting a sleep-over for girls from Halls Creek at Admiralty House on two occasions.

+Bryce has also previously been a patron of both Girl Guides Queensland and Girl Guides Australia.